aaronvincent/QHEAT/docs/source/qheat-jc.rst

 Finding Papers
 --------------
-To stay up-to-date, you can browse the daily new submissions in the `ArXiV preprint server <https://arxiv.org>`_.
+To stay up-to-date, you can browse the daily new submissions in the `arXiv preprint server <https://arxiv.org>`_.
 We typically browse the High Energy Physics - Phenomenology (`hep-ph <https://arxiv.org/archive/hep-ph>`_) section, so that is a good place to start.

 .. _subscribe-arxiv:

-Subscribing to ArXiV
+Subscribing to arXiv
 ********************
-If you prefer, you can have the new ArXiV submissions emailed to you automatically instead of visiting the server
+If you prefer, you can have the new arXiv submissions emailed to you automatically instead of visiting the server
 `as explained here <https://info.arxiv.org/help/subscribe.html>`_.
 If you want to just quickly subscribe to *hep-ph*, then simply send an email from the email